Outward: Downloadable content

 The first downloadable content for Outward, "The Soroboreans", was released on 16 June 2020 for PC and 7 July 2020 for PS4 and Xbox.
 The Soroboreans adds a new region called the Antique Plateau, a fourth major quest-line path, new dungeons, bosses, enchantments and more.

-The second DLC "The Three Brothers" came out on 15 December 2020 for PC, and 18 May 2021 for consoles.
+The second DLC, "The Three Brothers", came out on 15 December 2020 for PC and 18 May 2021 for consoles.
 It adds a new end-game region called Caldera, and end-game quest line, bosses, and more.

 Reception

-The game received mixed reviews according to review aggregator Metacritic.
+The game received "mixed or average" reviews according to review aggregator Metacritic.

 Outward has sold over one million copies.

+Sequel

+A sequel, Outward 2, was announced in March 2024.
+It will be released for Windows and unspecified consoles.